mattlee821/relative_file_paths/README.md

 source environment/environment.sh

 # set working directory
-cd "$LOCAL/how_to_git"
+cd "$LOCAL/relative_file_paths"

 # make folder
-echo "We made this file to show how to use environment variables in bash" > "$LOCAL/how_to_git/bash_file.test"
+echo "We made this file to show how to use environment variables in bash" > "$LOCAL/relative_file_paths/bash_file.test"

 # show directory files
-head "$LOCAL/how_to_git/bash_file.test"
+head "$LOCAL/relative_file_paths/bash_file.test"
 ```

     ## We made this file to show how to use environment variables in bash

-You can see that heading the file shows that it has been made in the
+You can see that heading the file shows that it has been made.
+And the
-right location.
+fact it’s been made means it is in the right location.